-The use of translational genetic animal models has a clear potential to significantly improve our understanding of psychiatric pathogenesis.
-The ability to target specific genes or systems of interest through knockout, under-expression or over-expression allows the researchers to examine specific mechanisms in relation to behavioral phenotypes.
+The use of translational genetic animal models has clearly proven a potential to significantly improve our understanding of psychiatric pathogenesis.
+The ability to target specific genes or systems of interest through knockout, under-expression or over-expression allows researchers to examine specific mechanisms in relation to behavioral phenotypes.
 Utilizing these approaches, researchers have and will continue to make remarkable progress toward a better understanding of the mechanisms and systems involved in depression spectrum disorders.
-For these reasons, genetic animal models are of utmost importance in the collective scientific effort to isolate and quantify the specific elements of brain disorders and to propose superior models to more accurately represent the complexity and multi-faceted nature of human affective pathogenesis.
-By working toward the models that will provide greater predictive validity and higher reliability, we can increase the rate at which novel drug therapies can be proposed and discovered.
+For these reasons, genetic animal models are of utmost importance in the collective scientific effort to isolate and quantify specific elements of brain disorders and to propose superior models to more accurately represent the complexity and multi-faceted nature of human affective pathogenesis.
+By working toward models that will provide greater predictive validity and higher reliability, we can increase the rate at which novel drug therapies can be proposed and discovered.
+The tools of molecular genetics will allow this predictive power to be combined with a better representation of the specific molecular action involved in both disease and therapy.